asyncapi/parser-js/README.md

 Updated bundle for the browser is always attached to the GitHub Release.

 ![npm](https://img.shields.io/npm/v/@asyncapi/parser?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/parser?style=for-the-badge)

+This is a Monorepo managed using [Turborepo](https://turbo.build/) and contains the following package:

+1. **Parser-js**: Use this package to validate and parse AsyncAPI documents —either YAML or JSON— in your Node.js or browser application.

 > **Warning**
 > This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.